 Step 7: Transition—Begin Training Design Process

-This is where the process segues into design.
-If the needs assessment has been implemented well, the instructional designer has ample information to produce targeted learning objectives, learning activities, job-relevant content and materials to support activities, measurement and evaluation tools, and a learning environment.
+This is where the process moves into design.
+If the needs assessment has been done properly, then the instructional designer will have the information needed to produce targeted learning objectives, learning activities, job-relevant content and materials to support activities, measurement and evaluation tools, and a learning environment.

-This process includes many steps that occur before a training solution is even mentioned.
-It is critical that any training initiative undertaken be directly linked to the business needs of the organization through internal and external scanning and identification of business needs before any other work is done.
+It is critical that any training initiative undertaken be directly linked to the business needs of the organization.
 If not, value is not added.

 How Is a Needs Assessment Conducted?What needs assessment techniques do you use to gain the assessment results?

 Needs Assessment Basics, 2nd Edition maps out the data collection methods, which are either qualitative or quantitative.
 Quantitative methods—surveys, assessments and tests, and job task analysis—are those that result in hard data, which are objective and measurable, whether stated in terms of frequency, percentage, proportion, or time.